Logo

 1. AI assistant: Mistral AI’s Le Chat

-Since the launch of Open AI’s ChatGPT, we have all come to familiarize with it and with similar AI assistants.
-As you may know, not only Open AI, but most of the most advanced AI models, such as Anthropic’s Claude, Google Gemini come from the US.
-In addition, the Chinese DeepSeek has also gained popularity.
-The trade war in the AI domain intensifies, as China, US, and the EU plan hundreds of dollars in spending.
+Since the launch of OpenAI’s ChatGPT, we have all become familiar with it and with similar AI assistants.
+As you may know, not only OpenAI, but most of the most advanced AI models, such as Anthropic’s Claude and Google's Gemini, come from the US.
+Additionally, the Chinese DeepSeek has gained popularity.
+The trade war in the AI domain intensifies, as China, the US, and the EU plan to spend hundreds of millions of dollars.

 A valid, European alternative to them is the recently launched Le Chat AI assistant by the French company Mistral AI.
 The assistant offers features such as project tracking, document summarization, and real-time information sourcing.
 This model is extremely fast, as it can process 1,000 words per second.
 Moreover, compared to its competitors, it also boasts robust multilingual capability.
 The platform's Mistral Large model demonstrates fluency in five languages: French, English, German, Spanish, and Italian.